Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Summary and Conclusion

 \subsubsection{Emergent effective dynamics of cosmological perturbations}

-The inclusion of timelike tetrahedra allowed us to causally couple the scalar physical frame to the underlying GFT model.
-This, in turn, played a crucial role in obtaining a form of the effective dynamics of cosmological perturbations which matches the functional form of the GR equations.
-Note, however, that despite the important role played by timelike tetrahedra, several parameters associated with the timelike sector of our states were not involved at all in the GR matching and are thus completely unconstrained.
-This \qmarks{passive} behavior of timelike quanta, exemplified by the fact that the GR matching forces their perturbed number to be trivial (see Sec.~\ref{sec:Number of tetrahedra}), admits two possible interpretations.
-First, it could be the mathematical realization of the physical intuition that our universe, by virtue of the Cosmological Principle, can be fully described (at least at the background level) by evolving spacelike quantities only.
-On the other hand, it could be due to the fact that only spacelike quantities have been considered in this work.
-If this is the case, one would expect that extending the analysis to other types of geometric observables (especially the extrinsic curvature) would constrain the free parameters of the timelike sector of our states.
+{Including timelike tetrahedra turned out crucial to obtain effective dynamics of cosmological perturbations similar to GR.} {However, several parameters associated with the timelike sector of our states were not involved at all in the GR matching and are thus completely unconstrained.} This \qmarks{passive} behavior of timelike quanta, exemplified by the fact that the GR matching forces their perturbed number to be trivial (see Sec.~\ref{sec:Number of tetrahedra}), admits two possible interpretations. {First, it could reflect mathematically that our Universe can be fully described at the background level by evolving spacelike quantities only.} On the other hand, it could be due to the fact that only spacelike quantities have been considered in this work. {In this case,} one would expect that extending the analysis to other types of geometric observables (especially the extrinsic curvature) would constrain the free parameters of the timelike sector of our states.

 However, the presence of such \qmarks{irrelevant} free parameters in the timelike sector is a blessing in disguise.
 Indeed, it implies that the emergent perturbation equations are determined by only a set of parameters which turn out to be fixed by the requirement of consistency with the background dynamics.
 In other words, the predictions made by these models under a mean-field approximation are in principle easily falsifiable by comparison with cosmological observations.
 There are three different levels (in increasing order of conceptual and computational complexity) at which one could try to make contact with observations.